Silverhill, Nottinghamshire: Highest point in Nottinghamshire

-Silverhill was designed to be the highest point in the county, albeit an artificial one, and this was achieved by adding an extra five metres of height during the landscaping work that ended in 2005.
+Silverhill was designed to be the highest point in the county, albeit an artificial one.
+This was achieved by adding an extra five metres of height during the landscaping work that ended in 2005.
 The peak was listed with an elevation of 205 m, although the County Surveyors measured it at 204.4 m.

 This claim was later disputed, with the suggestion that Strawberry Bank near Huthwaite was the highest natural point, with others highlighting Newtonwood Lane, on the western edge of the county, as another possible contender.
 In order to ascertain the correct location, a combination of optical levelling and GPS survey of the three points was carried out in 2010.
 The height for Strawberry Bank was measured at 202 m, Silverhill as 204.3 m, and the results showed that Newtonwood Lane was the highest point at 205 m.

 Strawberry Bank does have its own plaque and viewpoint declaring it as highest natural point in the county.
 The site at Newtonwood Lane, although unmarked at a location on the edge of a service reservoir, is also considered to be natural and is now the county top.